Kameisha Jerae Hodge: Early life

 Hodge was born in 1989 in Washington, D.C., the oldest of eleven, and she, a brother, and a sister were raised by their mother Sabrina.
 For a while, they were homeless, staying with relatives or at homeless shelters.

-Hodge began reading in poetry competitions while in middle school.
+Hodge began reading in poetry competitions while in elementary school.
 In tenth grade, she met her mentor, Yolonda D. Coleman, who introduced her to journalism, publishing, and writing and taught her how to "exist in the industry as a Black girl".
 Coleman-Body encouraged Hodge to write for Rated-T, the school magazine; Hodge became a reporter, writer, and editor.
 She also served as the Editor-in-Chief of Knight Vision, the school newspaper.
 She graduated from Friendship Collegiate Academy Public Charter School in 2007.

 Hodge attended Lafayette College as a Posse Scholar and English and Africana major and quickly became involved with campus life.

 She served as the VP of Writing Organization Reaching Dynamic Students, a student arts group; performed at mic nights and poetry slams; started Lafayette's step team; was resident of the Association of Black Collegians; co-hosted a radio show with DJ Spyda Da Don; and oversaw the African-Caribbean interest floor in her dorm.
 She also interned at MTV's development department for The N during her summer break.
 While there, she was a live audience member for Total Request Live and in the pilot episode of Dance or Drop, a proposed MTV show.
 She graduated from Lafayette in 2012 with a BA in English and moved on to pursue an MA in English and creative writing with a concentration in poetry from Southern New Hampshire University.

 She also has a certificate in publishing.